contentful/contentful.js/TYPESCRIPT.md

 #### Limitation

 The different response types are determined based on [client chains](./README.md#chained-clients).
-So far, these are implemented for `parseEntries`, `getEntries`, `getEntry`, `getAssets` and `getAsset`.
-Other methods returning entries (e.g. `sync`) or methods that can have localized responses still rely on the previous implementation, and might not always have correct response types.
+So far, these are implemented for `sync`, `parseEntries`, `getEntries`, `getEntry`, `getAssets` and `getAsset`.
+Other methods returning entries or methods that can have localized responses still rely on the previous implementation, and might not always have correct response types.

 ## Generating type definitions for content types